xeaone/element/API.md

 		- href
 		- push
 		- replace
-	- `trailing: Boolean` (default: true) Trailing slash mode
 	- `element: String, Element` (default: 'o-router') The element to render route changes
 	- `contain: Boolean` (default: false) Limits all href clicks to the 'o-router' element
 	- `external: String, RegExp, Function` Filters URL requests.
 If true or match Oxe.router will not handle request
 	- `before: AsyncFunction` Invoked before the routed
 		- `location: Object` Oxe.router.location argument for the upcoming route
 	- `routes: Array`
-		- `route: Object, String` Dynamically loads the string based on the Oxe.router.folder and appends .js
+		- `route: Object, String, Component<Options>` Dynamically loads the string based on the Oxe.router.folder and appends .js
 			- `load: String` Dynamically loads the content and assigns it to the route object
 			- `path: String` Any path starting with forward slash
 				- `parameters: String` Paths can have parameters `/account/{user}` or catchalls `{\*}`